pi-phi/TYPO3CMS-Reference-InsideTypo3/Documentation/CoreArchitecture/ContextSensitiveHelp(csh)/TheTcaDescrArray/Index.rst

 The global array $TCA\_DESCR is reserved to contain CSH labels.
 CSH labels are loaded as they are needed.
-Thus the class rendering the form will make an API call to the $LANG object to have the CSH labels loaded - if any - for the table "pages".
+Thus the class rendering the form will make an API call to the $GLOBALS['LANG'] object to have the CSH labels loaded - if any - for the table "pages".

 In this process the $TCA\_DESCR array will look like this before the API call:

 |img-135|

-Notice that the key ["pages"]["refs"] has a file reference pointing to a locallang file which contains the labels we need.
+Notice that the key ['pages']['refs'] has a file reference pointing to a locallang file which contains the labels we need.
 Nothing more.
 These default values found in $TCA\_DESCR is set by API calls in t3lib/stddb/tables.php::